nilearn/nilearn/doc/manipulating_images/input_output.rst

     raw scans in form of a numpy array: ``data = nilearn.image.get_data(img)``
 :affine:
     returns the transformation matrix that maps
-    from voxel indices of the numpy array to actual real-world locations of the brain:
+    from :term:`voxel` indices of the numpy array to actual real-world locations of the brain:
     ``affine = img.affine``
 :header: